dbxe/validator-funding-pool/README.md

 The contract is a non-tokenized agreement between known funders.
 It mints no ERC-20, ERC-721, ERC-1155, vault share, receipt token, or transferable claim.
 Economic rights are internal accounting only.

+[`SECURITY.md`](SECURITY.md) is the security model: system and trust model, the table of enforced invariants and where each one is enforced, operational assumptions, and the residual-risk ledger.
+Read it before putting capital in.

 ## What This Is

 - One validator pubkey.